 The reason is simple.
 More American families see first-hand the impact long-term care has on loved ones.
 Most people understand their health insurance or Medicareor Medicaresupplements will not pay for the majority of these costs.
 Thus, the burden of long-term care is placed on a family or their assets, often both.
 While many people hate the idea of buying an insurance policy, Long-Term Care Insurance has been very effective is paying for quality care either at home or in a facility.
 In 2017, the major insurance companies paid over $9.2 Billion in benefits to American families.
 Much of those benefits came in the form of care at home.

-With a surging economy preparation for future successful retirement is high on many people’s agendas.
+The past few years we have seen a surging economy.
+The preparation for a future successful retirement is high on many people’s agendas.
 Planning to protect those savings becomes vital.
 Today’s Long-Term Care Insurance is very affordable and rate stable with policies today being designed under new regulations.
 Today’s Long-Term Care Insurance also offers many innovations including shared spousal benefits, partnership plans in most states which provide additional asset protection, various inflation options, case management and more.
 Plus, tax-incentives exist for some people and businesses in addition to the ability to pay premiums from Health Savings Accounts using pre-tax money.

 - When should I purchase a Long-Term Care Insurance policy?